sdondley/Mac-Applications-List/README.md

 ## Methods

-### new()
-Creates a new MacAppList object
+### new( [  < dir1 dir2 ... > ] )
+### new( [ 'dir' ] )
+Creates a new MacAppList object, optionally initialized with directories to search which will be searched in addition to standard app directory locations.

 ### find_apps( [  < dir1 dir2 ... >  ] )
 ### find_apps( [  'dir'  ]  )
-Searches for new apps.
+Searches for new apps in standard locations, plus any directories the object was initialized with plus any optional directories provided.
 Returns an array of apps.

 ### exists( Str )
 Determines if an app exists.
 Returns boolean.